George Bourne: Censorship by the Presbyterian Church

 In 1815, he presented an overture to the General Assembly raising the question of whether Presbyterians who owned slaves could be Christians.
 The Assembly refused to act.
 Upon his return home to Harrisonburg, his presbytery voted his deposition from the ministry, i.e., de-frocking: removal from the ministry, sometimes known as "the right boot of fellowship."

 In 1816, he published The Book and Slavery Irreconcilable, the most critical American anti-slavery book of its day.
 The theological importance of the book was that Bourne identified slaveholding as a sin.
-In his protest in 1815, he had cited I Timothy 1:10, which links whoremongers and man-stealers.
+In his protest in 1815, he cited I Timothy 1:10, which links whoremongers and man-stealers.
 The Westminster Larger Catechism (1647) cites this verse (A. 142) in listing crimes against the Ten Commandments.
 This document has been one of the three official standards of American Presbyterianism from its formation in 1720.

 The 1816 General Assembly retroactively removed this reference from his protest on procedural grounds.
 The reason for this was that the revision in the Church's Constitution (1806) had added a detailed critique of man-stealing, but this passage had never been affirmed by two-thirds of the presbyteries, as required by church law.
 This meant that the passage was not legally binding in a Presbyterian court.
 The General Assembly, whenever it specifically convenes as a court to hear a case, is the church's supreme court.